zimolzak/sidm2022-notes/Readme.md

 **Threshold model** is another (fourth?) framework, test and treat.
 There is a threshold $T_{test}$ and another one $T_{treat}$.
 See also threshold over time[^donn].
 Some of art is setting threshold[^pauk].
-Tests can have risks; obviously tretments do also.
+Tests can have risks; obviously treatments do also.
 Those risks can affect thresholds.
-Lot of patient- and provider-specific components that afffect thresholds, separate and a part from what's in the EHR.
+Lot of patient- and provider-specific components that affect thresholds, separate and a part from what's in the EHR.

 [^pauk]: Pauker, Kassirer. *NEJM.* 1980.